VKCOM/nocolor/docs/introducing_colors.md

     <img src="img/call-graph-colored.png" alt="call graph colored" height="208">
 </p>

 This is a potential performance leak!

+**Tip**.
+The [Getting started](/docs/getting_started.md) page contains this example.
+Copy-paste a PHP code from there to have a live experiment here and below.

 <p><br></p>

 ## Not just *red* and *green*, but anything you want

-The secret is that we used red and green *only* to visualize the metaphone "red are slow, green are fast".
+The secret is that we used red and green *only* to visualize the metaphor "red are slow, green are fast".

 But!
-We can use **slow** and **fast** as colors directly:
+We can use **slow** and **fast** colors directly:
 ```php
 /** @color slow */
 function appendLogToTable() {}